samuelrieder/jaswig.github.io/_posts/2016-07-07-three ways to boost your work ethic.markdown

 ![Holacracy Infographic](/images/blog/Holacracy Infographic.jpg){:.medium}

 Autonomy also reflects the space where people work and the rules at those places.
-A [study of Stanford University](https://www.gsb.stanford.edu/insights/researchers-flexibility-may-be-key-increased-productivity) showed that if people are granted the chance to work from where ever they want (co-working space, home office, other company) they become happier and it gives them a performance boost.
+A [study of Stanford University](https://www.gsb.stanford.edu/insights/researchers-flexibility-may-be-key-increased-productivity) showed that if people are granted the freedom to work where they want (co-working space, home office, other company) they are happier.
+And being happy boosts performance and creativity.

 Might this be because of the reduction in time spend in traffic jams, being overly solicited by colleagues or spending too much time in meetings (an interesting article on standing up while having a meeting can be found [here]( http://www.forbes.com/sites/groupthink/2014/06/19/kick-the-chair-how-standing-cut-our-meeting-times-by-25/#37820a266d17)).